rbisdorff/Digraph3/docSphinx/tutorial.rst

       Threshold veto : 73.19 + 0.00x ; percentile:  0.952
     ...

 In this example we notice the three types of decision actions, as well as two types of criteria with either an ordinal or a cardinal performance measuring scale.
-In the latter case, by default about 5% of the random performance differences will be below the *indifference* and 10% below the *preference* discrimanting threshold.
+In the latter case, by default about 5% of the random performance differences will be below the *indifference* and 10% below the *preference* discriminating threshold.
 About 5% will be considered as *considerably large*.
 More statistics about the generated performances is available as follows:

     >>> t.showStatistics()
     *-------- Performance tableau summary statistics -------*